daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 content but also on the reading app's ability to interact seamlessly with assistive technologies.
-The application or platform must enable screen readers to accurately interpret and present semantic markup, navigation elements, and interactive features to users.
+The application or platform must enable screen readers to accurately interpret and present semantic markup, navigation elements, and interactive features to users using synthetic speech and/or a braille display.
 This close collaboration between the reading app and screen reader ensures that users can navigate, access, and understand content efficiently.
 Addressing these technical requirements is essential to provide a fully accessible and usable experience for screen reader users.

 #### The user must be able to use their screen reader in the user interface